DavidIzkara/PAE_Algorithms/README.md

 # compliance.py
 Computes the Compliance
 - The tracks are selected based on our equipment, for other implementation please do check your tracks so you can correctly select the desired parameter.
+- Missing: The correct name of the Tidal Volume variable